 Hey Chelsea, hope you’re doing well.
-If you don’t mind, we’ll jump straight into the heavy stuff.
-Could you tell us about your early experiences with epilepsy?
+Sorry to start off so heavy but could you tell us about your earliest experiences with epilepsy?

 Before I was diagnosed at fifteen, I had a few strange symptoms that built up over two or three years.
 My brain would get these flashes and cut out like an interruption.
 I'd be speaking, having a conversation, then suddenly the light would come and I’d lose where I was in the conversation.
 I would wake up tired and have these little jerks in my hands.
 I’d be having my cereal and the bowl would drop from my hands and smash on the floor.

-He said there was nothing wrong with me – that it was a very normal symptom of being tired and not to worry about it.
-I went back to the doctor three or four times.
-He finally sent me to a neurologist just as a precaution.
-At the time, my boyfriend could really see me struggle and I knew I was dealing with something very real and frightening.
-I went to the neurologist and explained my story.
+He said there was nothing wrong with me – not to worry about it and that it was a very normal symptom of being tired.
+I went back to the doctor three or four times and he finally sent me to a neurologist just as a precaution.
+At the time, I knew I was dealing with something very real and frightening.
+My boyfriend could really see me struggling.
+So I went to the neurologist and explained my story.
 Straight away he said, “You’re suffering from something called JME – Juvenile Myoclonic Epilepsy.”

 It was a shock.
-I’d heard this word epilepsy so much, with my sister and everything, then I was hearing someone tell me I had it myself.
-I’m sitting there without my boyfriend, without my family.
+I'd heard this word ‘epilepsy’ so much with my sister and everything.
+Then I was hearing someone tell me I had it myself.
 I felt this anger at the doctor who had told me for so long there was nothing wrong with me, who kind of made me feel like a hypochondriac.

 Your sister has epilepsy as well?

-Maybe it was six months after that when I had my first full-blown seizure.
-I fell to the ground and lost consciousness, then they put me on a medication and that helped.
+It was six months after that when I had my first full-blown seizure.
+I fell to the ground and lost consciousness.
+Then they put me on a medication and that helped.
 It took a few years to get everything settled and to get put on the right type of medication.
 I’ve had eight serious seizures in my life at this point.